 /) separated string of “nodes”:

-upload anything to Nucleus as if it was a fileserver), the most common data
+While any file types can be uploaded to Nucleus (users can upload anything to Nucleus as if it was a traditional file server), the most common data

 formats used across Omniverse are

-Ultimately, Nucleus is a collection of services that avail themselves on a network and allow Client applications to connect to those services.
-Note that Clients can be desktop, user manipulated, applications (ie, CAD or content creation software), as well as microservices - automated processes (rendering, content manipulation and generation, or whatever else one might desire).
+Nucleus is a collection of services that avail themselves on a network and allow Client applications to connect to those services.
+Note that Clients can be desktop, user manipulated, applications (i.e., CAD or content creation software), as well as microservices - automated processes (rendering, content manipulation and generation), or whatever you may desire.

 Within Nucleus, there are a number of components, each one communicating with

 multiple others.
-Most important of those communications are shown
+The most important of those communications are shown

-on the diagram.
-Some lines are omitted for clarity.
+on the diagram, and some lines are omitted for clarity.
 One example of such

 an omission would be the